akky709/vscode-alt-generator-with-gemini/README.md

 - The API's safety policies cannot be overridden
 - If an image is blocked, you'll need to manually write the alt text or use a different image

+### Slow Performance with Large Files
+- **Reduce Context Range**: Switch from "Very Wide" to "Standard" or "Narrow"
+- **Disable Context**: Turn off context analysis for faster processing
+- **Process in Smaller Batches**: Select fewer tags at once
+- **Check File Size**: Large HTML files (>500KB) may slow down parsing

+### Memory Issues
+- The extension automatically processes batches in chunks of 10 items
+- If you still experience issues, try processing fewer items at once
+- Close other resource-intensive applications

 ## API Limits

 The extension automatically manages API rate limits.
 For details about Gemini API limits and pricing, see the [official documentation](https://ai.google.dev/gemini-api/docs/quota).

+## Performance & Best Practices

+### Batch Processing
+- **Chunk Size**: Large batches are automatically processed in chunks of 10 items
+- **Memory Management**: Cache is cleared after each chunk to prevent memory buildup
+- **Context Optimization**: Nearby tags share context extraction, reducing API calls

+### Context-Aware Generation
+When **Context Enabled** is on, the extension analyzes surrounding HTML elements to generate more accurate descriptions:
+- Considers text in parent elements (div, section, article, etc.)
+- Analyzes sibling elements before and after the image
+- Intelligently detects redundant descriptions (returns `alt=""` when context already describes the image)

+### Recommended Settings
+- **For best accuracy**: Context Range = "Wide" or "Very Wide"
+- **For faster processing**: Context Range = "Narrow" or disable context
+- **For large batches**: Use "Confirm" insertion mode to review before applying

 ## Notes